ergyl/ergyl/README.md

 - ✨ Reading nonfiction books

 ## Tech stack
-This is the main tech stack I work with.
+<p>This is the main tech stack I work with.
+Along with a wide range of testing frameworks for unit testing, integration testing, acceptance testing and E2E testing. </p>

 #### Backend
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">